 Nair's political awareness was fired by critical debates in his college students union and by the impact of the passive resistance campaign held from 1946-48 against the Asiatic Land Tenure and Indian Representative Act.
 He attended all the mass rallies held by the Natal Indian Congress (NIC) in Durban especially the rallies at Red Square (now Nicols Square) and watched groups of passive resisters march along West Street into Gale Street where they squatted in an open public area.

 In 1949 Nair joined the Natal Indian Youth Congress and became its secretary in 1950.
 He also joined the Natal Indian Congress, serving as a member of its executive.
-In the 1952 Defiance Campaignhe was part of the first group of resisters, led by Dr Naicker, who occupied the “Europeans only” waiting room at the Berea Station.
+In the 1952 Defiance Campaign, he was part of the first group of resisters, led by Dr Monty Naicker, who occupied the “Europeans only” waiting room at the Berea Station.
 Nair and 21 others were arrested, and he was found guilty and sentenced to 1 month in prison.

 As the secretary of the Dairy Worker's Union, Nair was active in the trade union movement in 1951, but his involvement increased substantially after the banning of three leading trade unionists in Natal who had served as secretaries of 16 trade unions.
-In 1953, following the banning and resignation of the General Secretary of the South African Tin Workers Union (SATWU), S.V.Reddy, Billy became the secretary of the Union (SATWU Collection 1937-1978).
+In 1953, following the banning and resignation of the General Secretary of the South African Tin Workers Union (SATWU), S.V.Reddy, Nair became the secretary of the Union (SATWU Collection 1937-1978).

-In 1953 Nair was invited to join the secretly reconstituted South African Communist party.
-In 1955 Nair addressed the 3000 strong Congress of the people in Kliptown.
+In 1953 Nair was invited to join the secretly reconstituted South African Communist Party.
+In 1955 Nair addressed the 3000 strong Congress of the People in Kliptown.
 He played a leading role in the formation of the South African Congress of Trade Unions (SACTU) in March 1955 and served on its national executive committee and was also the secretary of SACTU Natal’s regional committee.

 On 5 December 1956 he was arrested together with 155 other Congress Alliance activists for treason and a year later he was one of the 91 accused in the infamous Treason Trial.
 The initial indictment was squashed.